kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

     - Have a name as long as needed to be clear, but no longer
     - Be capitalized
     - Use underscores and not spaces
-    - Have a type associated to it (e.g., string, float)
+    - Have a type associated with it (e.g., string, float)
       - TODO(\*): Enumerate the valid types
     - A description
 - We should qualify if something is an estimate (e.g., ~\$1000) or not (e.g.,